vic9521/SolarCLoud_project/1_Requirements/README.md

 # Requirements
 ## Introduction
- --- Bank Management system : with this project, user can perform banking activities like in real bank.
+ --- Bank Management system : With this project, user can perform banking activities like in real bank.
 This perticular file contains all the details of reuirement collection from user end.

 ## Research
 ![Description](Link to Pic)